Optometry

 Bridging the Gap in Eye Care

-With True North Health’s Tele-Optometry Services, we make eye care more accessible for First Nations communities.
-Through remote consultations and advanced diagnostic tools, we ensure high-quality vision care without the need for long-distance travel.
+With True North Health’s Optometry Services, we make eye care more accessible for First Nations communities.
+Through in-person consultations and advanced diagnostic tools, we ensure high-quality vision care at your local clinic.

 Comprehensive Eye Exams